bitbubbler/yet-another-dcs-server/commands.md

 ### !spawngroup

-Spawn a previously saved group of units.
-Radius is optional.
+Spawn a previous saved group.
+The group must exist (create with !defgroup) Radius is optional.
 Default radius is 100 meters.
 Units will spawn randomly within a circle of given radius